 In addition, internet user privacy and the use of consumer information to track online activities are major issues both in the United States and abroad.
 For example, in December 2007, the FTC published for comment proposed principles to govern tracking of consumers' activities online in order to deliver advertising targeted to the interests of individual consumers.
 We have privacy policies posted on our Web sites that we believe comply with applicable laws requiring notice to users about our information collection, use and disclosure practices.
 However, whether and how existing privacy and consumer protection laws in various jurisdictions apply to the Internet is still uncertain.
-We also notify users about our information collecties and other statements we provide to users of our products and services, or our practices will be found sufficient to protect us from liability or adverse publicity in this area.
+We also notify users about our information collection, use and disclosure practices relating to data we receive through offline means such as paper health risk assessments.
+We cannot assure you that the privacy policies and other statements we provide to users of our products and services, or our practices will be found sufficient to protect us from liability or adverse publicity in this area.
 A determination by a state or federal agency or court that any of our practices do not meet applicable standards, or the implementation of new standards or requirements, could adversely affect our business.